collindching/Learning-Exercises/Box Office Revenue Prediction/README.md

 This is an exercise to reinforce what I've learned in chapter 2 of Hands-On ML.
 I'll be building a regression model for box office revenues using movie data from The Movie Database.

-One of the key things I wanted to practice in this project was how to process data using custom transformers and Scikit-Learn Pipelines.
-This actually ended up taking a pretty long time to test code.
-The data preprocessing step actually felt more like programming and coding than machine learning, and I spent a lot of time debugging.
+I wanted to practice processing data using custom transformers and Scikit-Learn Pipelines.
+This took way longer than I anticipated, and was very coding heavy.

-This project ended up taking me much longer than I intended (for a practice exercise).
-Since I've done a majority of the processing, I'm going to shelve it for now.
-I'd love to come back in the future and try to finish this up though.
+This project ended up taking me much longer than I intended.
+I've finished pretty much everything I wanted to practice.
+If I were to return to this to improve model performance, I'd focus on feature engineering, feature selection, and introducing external data.

 ## Learning goals